 Employment in KDBH is mainly provided by the local shops, services, offices and schools.
-Most workers travel out of the villages to the main employment centres of Birmingham, Solihull and Shirley town centres, hospitals, Jaguar Land Rover, the airport and NEC and the business parks at Blythe Valley and Birmingham Business Park.
+Most workers travel out of the villages to the main employment centres of Birmingham, Solihull and Shirley town centres, hospitals, Jaguar Land Rover, the airport and NEC and the Blythe Valley and Birmingham Business Parks.